 Each business structure has its advantages and disadvantages.
 Let’s take a look at each.

 With a sole proprietorship business structure, all debts and obligations are completely your responsibility.
 You keep all the income to yourself but if you get into any major legal problems, your property may be on the line too.

-Your creditors can make a claim on your personal property in order to pay off your debts.
-Also, with this type of business structure, you’re not required to have an HST account/charge taxes until you exceed $30,000.00 in total revenue.
+For example, your creditors can make a claim on your personal property in order to pay off your debts.

-- Ownership of business can not be transferred if business is sold
+- Ownership of a business cannot be transferred if the business is sold.

 Partnership & Limited Liability Partnership